 Active Pickups For Guitar

 While active pickups can be used on any guitar, they are most commonly used on electric models.
-This is because they require battery power and so are not as practical for acoustic guitars.
+This is because they need battery power and so are not as practical for use on acoustic guitars.

-They are designed to provide plenty of the chime and brightness you would expect, but without the noise that commonly comes with the single coil.
-Some designs, however, can sound shrill and lack definition.
+They are made to offer an abundance of the chime and brightness you would anticipate.
+Yet without the noise that a single coil typically makes.
+However, some designs might be harsh and lack definition.

-A well-designed active pickup on the other hand can sound well-defined, provide exceptional sustain, and the perfect output.
+A well-designed active pickup on the other hand can sound well-defined.
+It can provide exceptional sustain and the perfect output.
 Some companies are better at active pickups than others.